cleinias/inC/README.md

 # inC
-Self-education project -- replicate Terry Riley's In C with Supercollider (and learn SC's pattern language_
+Self-education project -- replicate Terry Riley's In C with Supercollider (and learn SC's pattern language along the way)